takshaktiwari/adash/README.md

 ## Extra functionalities

-- **RefererMiddleware middleware:**  This middleware can be used to redirect from specific route to some other route.
+- **ReferrerMiddleware middleware:**  This middleware can be used to redirect from specific route to some other route.
 Both routes (form, to) should be passed in the route, eg.

         route(
             'some.route',